getsentry/sentry-docs/src/_includes/common/errors-context.md

 {% comment %}
 Guideline: This page is comprehensive; it is stored in the common folder, nested under _includes/common.
 To use,

+If you have questions, please ask Fiona or Daniel.
-1. Add a folder with the name of the platform you are documenting to the _documentation/sdks structure (for example, _documentation/sdks/javascript)
+1. If you haven't already, add the errors content folder to directory of the platform you are documenting -- _documentation/sdks/<sdk/platform>/errors (for example, _documentation/sdks/javascript/errors).
-2. Create a copy of "context.md" file in _documentation/sdks/<platform-name>
+2. Create a copy of context.md file in _documentation/sdks/<platform-name>/errors
 3. Create the defined `include` statements and add them to the errors-context.md file

 If you have questions, please ask Fiona or Daniel.

-**The objective for this page is that a developer can easily view the what context is sent for events for this SDK**
+**The objective for this page is that a developer can easily view the what context is with events for this SDK**
 {% endcomment %}

 Data is sent with every event, and is either predefined or custom: